What are they #

 Implementation and general advice #

 The nature of interface previews means they have a few prerequisites.
 Client side rendering with frameworks such as Backbone, Angular or React is a must.
 They would be very hard to achieve using the conventional server driven approach.
 Your client-side mv..whatever also needs to have asynchronous communication with the server.
-Promises come to the rescue here as they can update views once resolved, (I’m a big fan of q's implementation).
+Promises come to the rescue here as they can update views once resolved, (I’m a big fan of the library q).
 Update: I've built a library called Preact that adds interface previews to React components.

 Aside from architecture and tools I found some handy techniques for tackling interface previews whilst building EffortLESS.